Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

     _The new event hub_

 The Event Hub is in place.
-But there is one more detail to take care of before writing an Azure function to send events to it.
+But there is one more detail to take care of before writing an Azure Function to send events to it.

 <a name="Exercise2"></a>
 ## Exercise 2: Provision an Azure storage account ##

-Before you deploy an Azure function from Visual Studio, you need to create a repository for the function's code, logs, and history.
+Before you deploy an Azure Function from Visual Studio, you need to create a repository for the Function's code, logs, and history.
 In this exercise, you will create an Azure storage account for that purpose.

 1. Return to the Azure Portal.
 Click **+ New**, followed by **Storage** and **Storage account**.